 9) Performance Improvement: Incorporates Quality Assessment into one’s daily work.
 (1, 2, 3, 4, 5) 5%

 B) Collects PI data as assigned.

-E) Participates in research activities on the nursing unit.
-Criteria
+D) Participates in research activities in the department.

 A) Demonstrates knowledge and skills of normal growth & development necessary to provide services to the age of the patient served by the department.